Dobson Yacht Club: Regattas

-Dobson Splash Fest - The Dobson YC Fishing Boat Races and Sailing Regatta is usually held the first weekend after Labour Day, this end-of-season event is a celebration party for working fishing vessels and crews, with exhibits by marine equipment and service suppliers.
+Dobson Splash Fest - The Dobson YC Fishing Boat Races and Sailing Regatta is usually held the first weekend after Labour Day.
+This end-of-season event is a party for working fishing vessels and crews, with exhibits by marine equipment and service suppliers.
 Two days of sailboat and fishing boat racing, dances, poker runs, fun events, and entertainment for the children.

 Traditions

 A 5-foot model of Bluenose has been on display in Dobson Yacht Club's main entrance showcase since 2009.